SirPigari/lym/README.md

 **Lym** is licensed under the [GNU General Public License v3.0 (GPLv3)](LICENSE).
 The same for [Lucia Programming Language](https://github.com/SirPigari/lucia-rust).

 Each package submitted to Lym can specify its own license using the optional `"license"` field in the manifest.json file.
+If no license is specified, GPLv3 applies by default.